Matching Estimators for Causal Effects of Multiple Treatments: The matching estimator

 \subsection{Estimating $\sigma_{w}^{2}(X)$}

-For binary treatment, \cite{abadie-06} developed a procedure that estimates $\sigma_{w}^{2}(X)$ by matching unit $i$ in treatment group $w$ to the closest unit(s) in treatment group $w$, in terms of the propensity score.
+For binary treatment, Abadie and Imbens \cite{abadie-06} developed a procedure that estimates $\sigma_{w}^{2}(X)$ by matching unit $i$ in treatment group $w$ to the closest unit(s) in treatment group $w$, in terms of the propensity score.
 We extend this procedure by finding units with similar $R(X)$.